axelgalicia/blockchain-private-blockchain/README.md

 node simpleChain.js
 ```

-You will see the output in the console for the blocks that are created, by default there are 4 blocks being created.
+You will see the output in the console for the blocks that are created, by default there are **4** blocks being created.

-The chain is being validated and then error is introduced and validated again showing the errors.
+The chain is being validated and then error is introduced and validated again, showing the errors at the end.

 ## Screnshots